Nested ensemble Kalman filter for static parameter inference in nonlinear state-space models: Applications

 The data (see Figure~\ref{fig:SIR}) consist of (noisy) observations of removal prevalence $(R_{1,t},R_{2,t})'$, that is, the cumulative numbers of tree locations where nest removal has taken place, observed each year over the period 2013-2024.
 We assume a fixed number of tree locations ($\text{N}_j$) at each node $j$ so that $S_{j,t}+I_{j,t}+R_{j,t}=\text{N}_j$, $j=1,2$, and observation of removals is equivalent to observation of the sums $S_{1,t}+I_{1,t}$ and $S_{2,t}+I_{2,t}$.
 Following \cite{wadkin23}, we specify an observation model with density

 where

 We assume that $\sigma$ is unknown and append it to the parameter vector $\theta$.

 We adopted an independent prior specification with $\text{Gamma}(2,2)$, for all parameter components except $\sigma_{\beta}$, for which we ascribed a $\text{Gamma}(2,10)$ distribution, reflecting our prior belief that the intrinsic stochasticity in the infestation process is small, relative to the observation noise.
-We ran NEnKF and RB-SMC$^2$, both of which use Algorithm~\ref{alg:EnKF}, which requires a linear Gaussian approximation of (\ref{obsSIR}).
-For NEnF, we used $R=\sigma^2 \text{diag}\{H \hat{\mu}_{t|t-1}\}$; for RB-SMC$^2$, this quantity was further scaled by a factor of 2.
+We ran NEnKF and RB-SMC$^2$, which use Algorithm~\ref{alg:EnKF} and \ref{alg:PartRB} respectively, and require a linear Gaussian approximation of (\ref{obsSIR}).
+For NEnKF, we used $\tilde{R}=\sigma^2 \text{diag}\{H \hat{\mu}_{t|t-1}\}$; for RB-SMC$^2$, this quantity was further scaled by a factor of 2.
 We performed a single run of these schemes with $M=20,000$ particles and $N=20$ initial ensemble members.
 An initial condition of $x_0=(4631, 240, 37413, 1400, -10, -10.5)'$ was assumed to be fixed and known for each run.
 We followed Section~\ref{sec:app2} by sampling $p_t^{(\theta)}(x_t|x_{t-1})$ through recursive draws of the Euler-Maruyama approximation (\ref{em}) with $\Delta t =0.1$.
 The conditions for triggering a resample-move step and increasing $N$ were as Section~\ref{sec:app1}.
 Both schemes used a delayed acceptance kernel in the move step (with $k=3$), which gave a decrease in CPU time of approximately 15\% for NEnKF and 25\% for RB-SMC$^2$, over use of a standard (pseudo-marginal) MH kernel.

 The output of NEnKF and RB-SMC$^2$ is summarised in Figures~\ref{fig:SIRdens} and \ref{fig:SIR}.
 The former shows good agreement in posterior output from both schemes while the latter shows that the model can generate predicted removal prevalences that are consistent with the data, and that the infestation rates are plausibly constant.
 NEnKF terminated with $N=85$ ensemble members, whereas RB-SMC$^2$ terminated with $N=300$, giving a relative CPU cost of roughly 1:2.7.
 It is worth noting here that computational resources precluded running vanilla SMC$^2$.
 A typical termination value of $N$ for SMC$^2$ can be determined by requiring $\text{Var}[\widehat{p}_{T}^{(\bar{\theta})}(y_{0:T}|x_{0:T}^{1:N},a_{0:T-1}^{1:N})]\approx 1.5$, where $\bar{\theta}$ is the parameter posterior mean estimated from RB-SMC$^2$.
 This gave $N\approx 5,000$, underlining the benefit of propagating the latent state process conditional on the next observation (as in NEnKF and RB-SMC$^2$) as opposed to myopically (as in vanilla SMC$^2$).